 - 4-2.2 Rotations to affiliated institutions outside the United States and Canada must not be used to fulfill the core 120 weeks clinical oral and maxillofacial surgery training experience.
-Surgical procedures performed during foreign rotations must not count toward fulfillment of the 175 major surgical procedures. - 4-2.3 Rotations to a private practice must not be used to fulfill the core 120 weeks clinical oral and maxillofacial surgery training experience. - 4-3 The residency program in oral and maxillofacial surgery must include education and training in the basic and clinical sciences, which is integrated into the training program.
-A distinct and specific curriculum must be provided in anesthesia, clinical medicine and surgery.
+Surgical procedures performed during foreign rotations must not count toward fulfillment of the 175 major surgical procedures. - 4-2.3 Rotations to a private practice must not be used to that fulfill the core 120 weeks of clinical oral and maxillofacial surgery training experience must not exceed 4 weeks.